 Non-specific symptoms like fatigue can be hard to understand on their own, however, even when additional symptoms develop, they may mimic other conditions.
 For example, significant joint pain and rashes may also point toward other autoimmune conditions like rheumatoid arthritis, dermatomyositis, or scleroderma.
 This can make it challenging for doctors to sort out symptoms and determine the underlying cause.
 In addition to similar physical symptoms, many autoimmune conditions produce similar results on diagnostic tests.
 These include tests for specific antibodies in the blood that can be found across different conditions.1,2

-Difficulty with diagnostic tests
+Difficulty with lupus tests

 As mentioned, diagnostic tests are not perfect because the same results can point toward different issues.
 There is no one, guaranteed diagnostic test for lupus.
 Testing for autoantibodies in the blood (proteins that attack healthy tissue) can be helpful, but the results are often muddled.
 As an example, most people with lupus will test positive for the anti-ANA antibody.
 However, some people without lupus will also test positive for this, and some with lupus will test negative.
 Lab tests can also change over time, and may not completely represent what is going on.
 Other antibodies found in lupus, like the antiphospholipid antibodies, anti-dsDNA, and anti-Sm are found across multiple conditions.
 Having these may indicate that a person has an autoimmune condition, but it does not indicate which specific one.2,3